About This Chapter

 Parliamentary and Presidential Systems - Chapter Summary and Learning Objectives

 In a parliamentary form of government, Parliament, which is a legislative body, holds all the power, including the naming of an executive leader, usually called a prime minister.
 This is different from a presidential form of government, which has a strong executive branch headed by a leader elected by the people.
 The lessons in this chapter examine both types of government and give you an idea of the powers held by Parliament and by presidents.
-After watching these videos, you'll be informed about:
+After watching these videos, you'll be informed and able to:

 1. The History and Structure of the Parliamentary System of Government

 In this lesson, we explore the parliamentary system of government and several of the European nations that employ the system, as well as the European Parliament and its constraints.

 2. Presidential System of Government: Roles of the President

 The following lesson discusses the seven roles that the President of the United States has.
 A short quiz will follow the lesson to check for your understanding.

 3. The Presidency, the Cabinet & the Bureaucracy